 Chemotherapy can reduce the number of white blood cells in your blood.
 This will make you more likely to get an infection.
 When the number of white blood cells is low it’s called neutropenia.

-you have symptoms of an infection – this can include feeling shaky, a sore throat, a cough or needing to pass urine a lot.
+- you have symptoms of an infection – these can include feeling shaky, a sore throat, a cough or needing to pass urine a lot.

-The number of white blood cells usually increases steadily and returns to normal before your next chemotherapy.
+The number of your white blood cells usually increases steadily and returns to normal before your next chemotherapy.
 You will have a blood test before having more chemotherapy.
-If your white blood cells are still low, your doctor may delay your treatment for a short time.
+If your number of white blood cells is still low, your doctor may delay your treatment for a short time.

 Your nurse may give you injections of a drug called GCSF under the skin.
 It encourages the bone marrow (where blood cells are made) to make more white blood cells.

 This treatment can reduce the number of platelets in your blood.
 Platelets are cells that help the blood to clot.
 If you have any bruising or bleeding you can’t explain, tell your doctor.
 This includes nosebleeds, bleeding gums, blood spots or rashes on the skin.
 Some people may need a drip to give them extra platelets.

 This treatment can reduce the number of red blood cells in your blood.
 These cells carry oxygen around the body.
 If the number of red blood cells is low, you may be anaemic and may become tired and breathless.
 If you feel like this, tell your doctor or nurse.
 If you are very anaemic, you may need a drip to give you extra red blood cells (blood transfusion).